Author: Craig Neil

 For those visitors heading in the opposite direction, the usual port of arrival is Stornoway harbour which has Calmac ferry links to Ullapool on the mainland.

 This 3-hour crossing is extremely popular in summer so it’s highly advisable to book as early as possible – especially for tourists with campervans.
 To make a reservation go to the Calmac website.

 Alternatively, there are regular flights to Stornoway with the carrier Loganair which operates scheduled departures from Glasgow, Edinburgh, and Inverness with flight times taking between 45 minutes (Inverness) to one hour (Glasgow and Edinburgh).

 If flying is the preferred option it’s best to hire a car once on the island as it’s so big you’ll be severely limited on foot.
-There are several hire car companies on Lewis but I personally recommend Carhire Hebrides as they have offices both at Stornoway airport and Stornoway harbour.
+There are several hire car companies on Lewis but I personally recommend Carhire Hebrides as they have offices both at the Isle of Lewis airport in Stornoway and in Stornoway harbour.

 While you could try to rely on public transport, be warned that buses are fairly infrequent on Lewis and the areas they go to are limited.
 An alternative option to taking a bus is hiring a bike, and now that electric bikes are commonplace it’s possible for anyone to cycle around the entire island without breaking much of a sweat.